Don’t forget to watch my video of the Snaefellsnes Peninsula at the end of this post.

 As Iceland, deservedly, enjoys its special moment in the tourism spotlight, visiting in summer means at some point you will be trying to arrive in certain places to beat the crowds.
 But my decision to travel to Iceland in winter meant there were days when I was lucky enough to have an arresting vista, a golden beach, an old lighthouse, or magnificent views of glaciers in Iceland all to myself, especially in places not on the South Coast such as the Snaefellsnes Peninsula in West Iceland.

 While I didn’t arrive with a set-in-stone checklist of places I wanted to see in Iceland (because that’s not my style), I did know that I wanted to explore the Snaefellsnes Peninsula.
 It’s an easy daytrip from Reykjavík and my friend Ingo of Tröllaferðir – Troll Expeditions was kind enough to show me around his favorite spots and explore some new lesser-known ones.
-Here are the highlights from one fantastic day that involved exploring the wildly beautiful landscapes of West Iceland, visiting the town featured in the movie The Secret Life of Walter Mitty and getting Ingo’s car stuck in the snow.
-After all, what’s an adventure without a little mishap or two?

 Highlights of the Snaefellsnes Peninsula in West Iceland